oroinc/documentation/commerce/community/contribute/code_ui_translations.rst

 Join the Translation Team
 -------------------------

 #.
-Sign into your Crowdin account or sign up for a new user account if you don not have one yet:
+Sign into your Crowdin account or sign up for a new user account if you do not have one yet:

    a) Open `Crowdin <https://crowdin.com/join>`_ in your browser.

    #) Sign in using your github or social network account (Facebook, Google+, Twitter).

-      Alternatively, create a new Crowdin account: enter your email, user name, password and password confirmation, and click **Create account**.
+      Alternatively, create a new Crowdin account: enter your email, user name, password, and password confirmation, and click **Create account**.
 Follow the link in the confirmation email to activate you account.

 #.
 Open `OroCommerce project <https://crowdin.com/project/orocommerce>`_.